 You might be surprised to learn that’s not entirely the case.
 Even the biggest brands in the world have to go back to the drawing board time and time again to carry out probably one of their most important (and least favorite) tasks — a brand audit.

 Indeed, every player in a competitive, price-elastic market should constantly be aware of how their brand is performing.
-Companies usually set their brand goals, values, and positioning in stone during their formative phase.
-Lamentably few, however, revisit them later to assess whether these brand components are measuring up to the lofty objectives they set in the early days or how they are faring in a dynamic landscape dotted with innovative competitors.
+Many companies set their brand goals, values, and positioning in stone during their formative phase.
+Lamentably few, however, revisit them to assess whether these brand components are measuring up to the lofty objectives they set in the early days or how they are faring in a dynamic landscape dotted with innovative competitors.

 “One of the most important steps is discovering what your brand archetype is (or, more importantly, what you want it to be).
 Once you have an understanding of the brand archetype, it's much easier to decide on such things as brand pillars (what do you stand for) and target audience messaging based on the brand because you have a direction and a framework.”